 Preserving Tulsa’s architectural history for our future.

 Our long-term goal is to make as much of our Architectural Archives accessible online as possible.
-Here is a link to our searchable database to give you an idea of what we have in our collection.
+Click for a sample of the materials in our Archives database to give you an idea of what we have in our collection.

 In the meantime, if you are a researcher, have materials to donate, or would like to volunteer, please get in touch!
 You can email us at firstname.lastname@example.org or call us at 918.583.5550.

 Researching a building on the National Register of Historic Places?
 Use this link to access the full database from the State Historic Preservation Office.